 For the nomination of Audit & Supervisory Board Members, the Company president will select candidates with knowledge related to finance and accounting.
-Nominations shall require approval from the Audit & Supervisory Board, which is comprised of five independent outside Audit & Supervisory Board Members, and then voted on by the Board of Directors.
+Nominations shall require approval from the Audit & Supervisory Board, which is comprised of five members, of which four members are independent outside Audit & Supervisory Board Members, and then voted on by the Board of Directors.